zdelrosario/data-science-curriculum/paper.md

 ## Inspiration and Dependencies

-Both the content and structure of this curriculum is inspired by the (discontinued) Data Challenge Lab course at Stanford University [@dcl].
+Both the content and structure of this curriculum are inspired by the (discontinued) Data Challenge Lab course at Stanford University [@dcl].
 The exercises make heavy use of the `Tidyverse` [@wickham2019tidyverse] "metapackage", as well as other R packages